animesh-vit/Project-B2B-SaaS-Youtube-Strategy/Playbook_SOP.md

 - [ ] **Create Information Gain**
   - Google increasingly rewards original information rather than duplicated summaries.
-  - **🎯 Success Criteria:** Every video contains at least one insight unavailable in competing videos.
+  > - **🎯 Success Criteria:** Every video contains at least one insight unavailable in competing videos.
   - Before writing the script:
     1. Search the target keyword.
     2. Review the highest-ranking videos and articles.
     3. List what existing content is missing.
     4. Add unique value such as:
           - Original frameworks
           - Customer stories
           - Proprietary data
           - Step-by-step implementation
           - Visual demonstrations
           - Practical examples

-Every video should answer the question:
+**Every video should answer the question:**
 > **"Why should someone watch this instead of the current #1 result?"**\
 > *(Source: Tom Whatley, YouTube, "How to Create SEO Content That Ranks, Fast", 23.09.2024, https://www.youtube.com/watch?v=l1b8ok8lr_k.)*

 #### Phase 1 Output
 - At the end of Phase 1, the team should have:
-  - A validated Ideal Customer Profile
+  - A validated Ideal Customer Profile (ICP)
-  - A prioritized list of customer problems
+  - Prioritized customer problems
   - Original content angles
   - Evidence that topics match customer demand
-  - Confidence that increased traffic will support business growth rather than amplify positioning issues
+  - Confidence that additional traffic supports business growth

 ## Phase 2: Content Production & Optimization
 - Create educational, high-retention YouTube content that builds trust with potential customers and positions the company as an industry authority.